coenraadhuman/geeky/README.md

 #### Handheld
 - [PowKiddy RGB30](https://retrogamecorps.com/2023/10/27/powkiddy-rgb30-starter-guide/): handheld console with a 1:1 720p screen, ARM quad-core 1.8GHz CPU, LPDDR4 1GB and built-in 4100mA li-polymer battery.
 Super cool device and well supported by JELOS Linux.
-- [Rabbit R1](https://www.theverge.com/2024/1/9/24030667/rabbit-r1-ai-action-model-price-release-date): AI-powered gadget that can use your apps for you.
+- [Rabbit R1](https://www.theverge.com/2024/1/9/24030667/rabbit-r1-ai-action-model-price-release-date): neural network gadget that uses two models; a natural language processing model and an software interface model that allows actions to be made for your apps using your voice.

 <a id="iot"></a>
 ### IoT